-When you hear It Is Well With My Soul (When Peace Like a River), it’s typically slow, serious, meditative, and even mournful – which is understandable given the hymn’s history.
+Typically when you hear It Is Well With My Soul (When Peace Like a River), it’s slow, serious, meditative, and even mournful – which is understandable given the hymn’s history.

-Horatio Spafford, a Chicago attorney and devout Presbyterian elder, wrote the text in 1873 when his four young daughters perished in the horrific Ville du Havre shipwreck.
-Spafford’s friend, Phillip Bliss, composed the tune – named Ville du Havre after the ship – thus creating a profound and beloved hymn.
+Horatio Spafford, a Chicago attorney and devout Presbyterian elder, wrote the text in 1873 when his four young daughters died in the horrific Ville du Havre shipwreck.
+Spafford’s friend, Phillip Bliss, composed the tune – named VILLE DU HAVRE after the ship – creating a beautiful and beloved hymn.

 But there’s more to the story.

 Despite their heart-wrenching loss, Horatio and his wife, Anna, later had three more children.
 One – their only son – died very young of scarlet fever.
 But the family remained strong in their Christian faith and moved to Jerusalem to build a new life – where they left a second lasting legacy.
 One of their daughters, Bertha Spafford Vester, founded the Spafford Children’s Center, a non-profit healthcare center in Jerusalem.
 The center still operates today – an oasis in a strife-torn area of the world – providing non-sectarian physical and psychological care to children and families.

 It Is Well With My Soul may have been written as an outpouring of grief but I was impressed with how resilient faith could flourish in the face of tragedies and make a positive impact for children of future generations.
 So instead of another mournful rendition of the hymn, I created a buoyant piano arrangement.
 One with joyous, uninhibited, childlike confidence that celebrates the strength of faith and boldly proclaims, “Dagnabbit, it IS well with my soul!”